Autophagy and fasting: How to induce autophagy for amazing health benefits

 When somebody fasts, he/she goes without food for a longer period of time-hours or sometimes days or more.
 Fasting is a possible trigger of autophagy and no, it is not like traditional calorie restriction.

 In calorie restriction, a person reduces their regular intake of food.
 With autophagy fasting person may or may not result in calorie restriction, depending on how much food a person consumes during feeding periods.

 Research from 2018 suggests that fasting and calorie restriction can trigger autophagy.

-Fasting and calorie restriction puts the body’s cells under stress.
+Fasting and calorie restriction put the body’s cells under stress.
 When a person limits the amount of food that goes into their body, their cells receive fewer calories than they need to function correctly.

 When this happens, the cells must work more efficiently.
 In response to the stress brought on by fasting or calorie restriction, autophagy causes the body’s cells to clean out and recycle any unnecessary or damaged parts.

-It’s one way your body cleans house.
+It’s one way your body cleans the house.
 In this process, your cells create membranes that hunt down scraps of dead, diseased, or worn-out cells; gobble them up; strip ’em for parts; and use the resulting molecules for energy or to make new cell parts.*

 Scientists are unsure about which cells respond to fasting and calorie restriction in this way.
 People trying to induce autophagy by fasting should be aware that this may not target fat cells, for example.